SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To edit a bulk operation follow these steps:

 1. Hover over the bulk operation you want to edit and click the 3-dots icon.
-2. In the dropdown menu click **Edit operation schedule**.
+2. In the context menu click **Edit operation schedule**.
 3. In the upcoming window you may change the "Start Date" and "Delay" values.
 4. To change operation details click **Show operation details**.
 5. Click **Reschedule** to apply your changes.

 To delete a bulk operation hover over the bulk operation you want to delete and click the 3-dots icon.
-In the dropdown menu click **Cancel operation**.
+In the context menu click **Cancel operation**.

 ### <a name="events-all"></a>Troubleshooting devices